-Our federal bid training and proposal writing services help clients win contracts.
-Working with you, we develop targeted government bid proposals that highlights the benefits of working with your company, your ability to deliver your product(s) and/or service(s) on time and on budget, and stress that your company can best fulfill the contract requirements.
+Our federal bid training and proposal writing services help clients cut through the confusion of the process.
+Our team will work with yours to develop targeted, responsive bids and craft powerful, compelling proposals.
+We'll highlight the benefits of working with your company, your ability to deliver your product(s) and/or service(s) on time and on budget, and stress that your company can best fulfill the contract requirements.

 If you want more in-depth support and help writing a proposal, then consider our Proposal Writing Services.
 You get everything included with Group Training (daily phone calls and unlimited email support) PLUS a team of trained proposal writers will write and format your proposal for you.
 However, you will still be required to supply us with the information we need in order to complete your proposal.
 For example, you may need to tell us information about your fee structure or about technical aspects of your business.
 This information will depend on the specific solicitation for which we are writing the proposal.

 Your proposal will address all specifications and requirements outlined in the solicitation, which may include: